syedg1/AIVoiceAgent/README.md

 This is an AI voice agent designed for scheduling medical appointments.
 It features address validation and email confirmation functionalities!

-The agent is integrated with Twilio and can be reached at +1 510-567-7171.
+The agent is integrated with Twilio telephony and can be reached by calling +1 510-567-7171.